AvdN/py4web/docs/chapter-07.rst

 DAL introduction
 ----------------

-py4web rely on a database abstraction layer (DAL), an API that maps Python objects into database objects such as queries, tables, and records.
+py4web rely on a database abstraction layer (DAL), an API that maps/ Python objects into database objects such as queries, tables, and records.
 The DAL dynamically generates the SQL in real time using the specified dialect for the database back end, so that you do not have to